-"This is a rare opportunity to see some of the best wildlife of the North Atlantic and the high Arctic - bowhead whales, blue whales and an impressive variety of other whales and dolphins, several of the biggest seabird colonies in the world, polar bears, walruses, harp seals, and much more - all in a single trip.
-We leave from Aberdeen, yet visit some of the most remote and seldom visited wildlife-rich hotspots in the region."
+"This is a rare opportunity to see some of the best wildlife of the North Atlantic and the high Arctic - bowhead whales, blue whales and an impressive variety of other whales and dolphins (we saw lots of northern bottlenose whales in 2024), several of the biggest seabird colonies in the world (including a wonderful day with huge numbers of puffins), polar bears, walruses, harp seals, and much more - all in a single trip.
+We leave from Oban, yet visit some of the most remote and seldom visited wildlife-rich hotspots in the region."